rdentato/skp/docs/index.md

 ones encoded in ASCII.

 ```
-   .      any non \0 character
+   .      any non \0 character (match one codepoint if UTF-8 enabled)
    a      ASCII alphabetic char
    l      ASCII lower case
    u      ASCII upper case